HydroFrame-ML/hydrogen-emulator-configurable/emulator-1ts/readme.md

 To run on verde:
 1. Lauch an interactive *Jupyter Lab* session and selece `hydrogen-shared` as the anaconda version.

-To run python scripts:
+*To run python scripts:*
 1. Start a terminal session from jupyter lab (`file/new/termnial`)
 2. If the terminal prompt says `(base) (hydrogen-shared)` you will need to deactivate the base enviroment with `conda deactivate` you should then just see the prompt say `(hydrogen-shared)`

-To run Jupyter Notebooks:
+*To run Jupyter Notebooks:*
 Select `Python3` as the kernel and then you shoudl be good to run

+*Note:* From other enviroments you can also use `module load hydrogen-shared` to load this enviroment.

 ## How to run a traning run
 From terminal: `python main.py --config example_config.yaml --mode train`